tdelame/codingame_vscode_extension/README.md

 ### 1.3.
 Save Current Bot Version

 Save the current version of the bot, i.e. the file `package/bot.cpp`, in a new file in the `package` folder.
 The new file is added the `CMakeLists.txt` in order to be compiled.

+### 1.4.
+Get CodinGamer Id

+Get your CodinGamer Id from the email and password associated to your CodinGame account.
+You may need this information for other tools.

+### 1.5.
+Send Bot Code

+Send a version of your bot code to CodinGame.
+Note that this feature is actually requesting the platform to play a match with your sent bot, in order to save the source code online.
+Thus, it can take 10s to 30s.

+>TODO: Check if the bot was correctly compiled on the platform.

 ## 2. Requirements